OK…what even happened????

 But then October rolled around – that scent of Autumn and running around in windy weather and madly writing words came upon me.

-I thought “well, I got the bug.
-I guess I’m doing Nanowrimo after all”
+I thought, “Well, I got the bug.
+I guess I’m doing Nanowrimo after all.”

 So I began.

 Yeah.
 The beginning was great.
 By day three I was 5,000 words ahead.
-The world had unfolded before me, I was ready to race to the edges of the map –
+The world had unfolded before me.
+I was ready to race to the edges of the map –

 Then I got sick.
 Then I had to work.
 Then I was tired.
-Then I rolled like a pebble down the hill with an avalanche.
+Then I rolled along like a pebble down the hill with an avalanche.

 I squeezed in writing time before going to work in the morning.
 I wrote in bed and pushed 500-1,000 words.
-I wrote at the dinner table, on the couch, in my bed, at my desk.
+I wrote at the dinner table, on the couch, in my bed, and at my desk.

-So with that I was very pleased.
+So, with that I am very pleased.

-NOW FOR SNIPPETS (this is an urban fantasy Beowulf retelling, fiy)
+NOW FOR SNIPPETS (this is an urban fantasy Beowulf retelling, fiy).